Deadline: October 6, 2022 at 5 p.m.

 REF-RS grants may be up to $40,000 per year, with an expected average award of $30,000 per year.

-The REF Scholarship and Creativity Grant (SCG) provides support to encourage faculty to engage in scholarly research, learning, and creative activities to enhance professional development.
+The REF Scholarship and Creativity Grant (SCG) provides support to encourage tenure-track or tenured faculty with permanent appointments to engage in scholarly research, learning, and creative activities to enhance professional development.
 SCG awards primarily support scholarly projects undertaken by faculty in disciplines identified by the National Science Foundation as “non-science and engineering fields.”
 These are primarily within the arts, education, business, humanities, and some social science disciplines.
 (As with all REF awards, applicants are expected to explore all other opportunities for external funding prior to applying for an internal research award.)
 Support required to launch and complete scholarly projects in these areas is more often in the form of travel to off-campus sites, and networking (activities typically less costly than laboratory research).

 Grants will range up to $15,000, with an expected average of less than $10,000.